Rise to Success: Career Highlights of Gervonta Davis

 2023: WBA Lightweight Title

-In 2023, Gervonta Davis has held the World Boxing Association (WBA) lightweight title since 2023, previously holding the Regular version from 2019 to 2023.
+In 2023, Gervonta Davis won the World Boxing Association (WBA) lightweight title.

 June 15, 2024: Davis vs. Frank Martin

-On June 15, 2024, Gervonta Davis defended his WBA lightweight title against Frank Martin at MGM Grand Garden Arena in Las Vegas.
-Davis won the fight by 8th round knockout.
+On June 15, 2024 Gervonta Davis defended his WBA lightweight title against Frank Martin at MGM Grand Garden Arena in Las Vegas.
+Davis won the fight and retained his title by 8th round knockout.

 October 2024: Davis vs. Roach Jr. Postponed

-In October 2024, it was reported that Gervonta Davis's scheduled fight against Lamont Roach Jr. on December 14, 2024, was postponed.
+In October 2024, it was reported that the fight between Gervonta Davis and Lamont Roach Jr. was postponed.

-On December 14, 2024, Gervonta Davis was originally scheduled to defend his WBA lightweight title against Lamont Roach Jr. at Toyota Center in Houston, TX.
-However, in October 2024, the fight was postponed.
+In December 14, 2024, Gervonta Davis was scheduled to defend his WBA lightweight title against Lamont Roach Jr., but the fight was postponed.